 A Fragrant Spring Border with Tulip 'Heart's Delight', Muscari Latifolium, Hyacinths 'Woodstock' & 'Splendid Cornelia'

 A fabulous flower carpet in early - mid spring!

 Get your winter landscape to burst into vivid life!

 Create long-lasting, pleasing contrasts in your garden.
 Combine the showy, bright greenish-yellow flowers of Euphorbia palustris (Marsh Spurge) with the attractive, burnt orange flowers and red-tinged leaves of Euphorbia griffithii 'Fern Cottage' (Spurge).
 Fairly easy to re-create, deer and rabbit resistant, and low maintenance!

 Rhododendrons and tulips can create a brilliant show of flowers early in the season, before the roses and annual plants eclipse all the beauties of the garden.

 The charming blooms of bleeding hearts (Dicentra) are an elegant addition to the late spring and early summer garden.
 Featured in this plant combination is 'Gold Heart', a stunning selection with rosy-pink blossoms and brilliant golden-yellow lacy leaves.
 The luminous foliage creates a perfect foil for late-flowering, rich purple tulips.

-Awash with colors and shapes from mid summer to fall, this naturalistic planting is really fascinating.
-Attractive to butterflies, hummingbirds and low maintenance, most plants are deer or rabbit resistant and are recipient of prestigious awards.
+Awash with colors and shapes from mid-summer to fall, this naturalistic planting is really fascinating.
+Attractive to butterflies, hummingbirds, and low maintenance, most plants are deer or rabbit resistant and are recipients of prestigious awards.

 This desirable and long-lasting summer border is fairly easy to replicate in order to be enjoyed at home.